Timo Kotipelto: Biography

-Kotipelto studied vocals at the pop/jazz conservatory in Helsinki, briefly singing for an amateur cover band named Filthy Asses.
+Kotipelto studied vocals at the pop/jazz conservatory in Helsinki, briefly singing for an amateur cover band named Filthy Asses who self-released an Ep containing three songs.
 In the summer of 1994, he applied to Stratovarius, who were looking for a singer at the time, and was accepted.
 His arrival corresponds closely with the band's rise to international fame.
 The first album he recorded with the band was Fourth Dimension in 1995.
 Stratovarius later became a top name in the European heavy metal scene, recording 12 more albums and performing in numerous notable rock festivals.

+While Stratovarius was performing at Europe's largest metal music festival, Wacken Open Air, in Germany on 4 August 2000, he burned his left hand in a pyrotechnic explosion, resulting in second and third degree burns to two fingers and the back of his hand.
+Kotipelto was able to sing until the end of the concert, but the band's Latin American tour was cancelled, giving him time to recover.

 In late 2003, Kotipelto split from Stratovarius after intra-band disagreements, notably with guitarist Timo Tolkki.
 After much turmoil throughout 2004, he rejoined the band in January 2005, recorded the album Stratovarius, and performed live on tour that covered North America, South America, Europe and Asia.
 In 2008, Timo Tolkki made public that he and Kotipelto had arguments but Kotipelto never really left the band and the announcement that he left was part of a big publicity stunt.
+In 2025 Kotipelto revealed that he and Tolkki are on good terms with each other.